hkerstyn/english-lia/grabber/grabber-offline.md

 To Do next:
 * clean up & prettify codebase
 * expand documentation
-* adjust new layout for all widths

 ------
-Bugs to fix:
-* loading video does not work after hopping slides
-* fix some languaes not working

 To maybe Do at some point:
 * jump to section
 * examine and select neighbors
 * (definition dictionary?)
 * select and save technical terms

-* Oembed
-* css observer